 Comiskey had picked up shortstop Swede Risberg and first baseman Chick Gandil to round out the starting lineup.
 Although both players were welcome additions on the diamond, they helped form divisive cliques in the clubhouse.
 Gandil also retained his connections to gamblers.
 Felsch fraternized with the boisterous, card-playing Risberg/Gandil group that was often in conflict with the higher-educated Ray Schalk/Eddie Collins faction.
 The seeds of discord that led to the 1919 scandal were sown.(35)

-Climaxing this year of destiny was the 1917 World Series, the last one the White Sox have won.
+Climaxing this year of destiny was the 1917 World Series, the last one the White Sox won until 2005.
 Game 1, played at Comiskey Park on Saturday, October 6, was decided by a "loud and vicious clout from the trusty bludgeon of Felsch."
 "Milwaukee's famous beef and brawn" hit a long home run to deep left field, giving the Sox a 2-0 lead in a game they eventually won 2-1 over the New York Giants.
 The center fielder also made a sensational one-handed cutoff play of a Giant double, preventing a round-tripper.
 Felsch, who drove his new Packard from Milwaukee to Chicago the day before, was rewarded with two $50 Liberty bonds, including one from entertainer Al Jolson.
 He also accepted a new suit, hat, shoes and other clothing articles from Chicago merchants.
 Milwaukeeans, thrilled over Felsch's success, presented him with a baseball-shaped diamond stickpin before Game 1 and jokingly threatened to take it away if he did not hit a home run.
 Felsch proceeded to earn the pin and much adulation by slugging the only Sox circuit clout in that Fall Classic.
 One thousand Milwaukee fans, including Felsch's father and a brother, were at Comiskey Park that day.
 Back home 20,000 more flocked to local electric scoreboards in theaters such as the Pabst and the Empress or to tickers and blackboards in restaurants and businesses.
 Fans were just as loud as if they were at the game and remained in a frenzy for 15 minutes after the home run.(36)

 In Game 2, Chicago continued its winning ways as the "pride of the Cream city" contributed to the 7-2 victory with a hit-and-run single and several outstanding fielding plays.
 In Milwaukee Felsch, fans went wild again as 35-cent tickets to the electric-scoreboard venues were scalped for one dollar.
 That Sunday evening the Sox and Giants left for New York, arriving on Monday afternoon.
 Game 3, scheduled for Tuesday at the Polo Grounds, was rained out.
 Off-the-field news included a flattering invitation for Felsch, Eddie Cicotte and outfielder John Collins to appear in New York vaudeville.
 The three did not state if they accepted.(37)